SharifAIChallenge/docker-sandboxer/README.md

 * A unique identifier for these containers
 * Name of the template to be parsed
 * Dictionary used to parse this template
-* (This feature is not implemented yet) Time to wait for containers to exit in seconds.
+* Time to wait for containers to exit in seconds.
 It kills the containers after this time.
 If not provided or None is given, no time limit is applied.

 ## Example
 **test.py**